nickcottrell/lining-for-layout/README.md

 I believe in semantic markup.
 However, sometimes when you're making a fully customizable, modular layout system, it isn't possible or practical to completely avoid any reference to the presentational elements.
 I feel that if you have a well-thought-out, nicely structured system, then it will save you all the time in the world for discussions about semantic markup.

 I've attempted to do start the discussion here, by ditching reference to rows and columns in the compiled CSS layer.
 A few of the class names were chosen for the [demo](http://istitch.net/lining-for-layout
 ) because it helps make their function more clear (which ironically seems pretty *semantic* to me, btw).
-Terms like `group`, `unit` and `pos` (position) are used instead of `row`, `col`, etc. The terms for `liquid` and `fixed` are make more sense for the demo but they can easily be changed to something that suits your semantic needs.
+Terms like `group`, `item` and `pos` (position) are used instead of `row`, `col`, etc. The terms for `liquid` and `fixed` are make more sense for the demo but they can easily be changed to something that suits your semantic needs.
 Unfortunately, the number of columns in the layout is required for now because it's integral to the way the base column widths are calculated.
 Maybe that'll change someday but maybe not.